 CDD has five ISO 15189-certified central laboratories that provide customers with the assurance that comes with this rigorous global standard.
-In addition, CDD has implemented a novel model for external lab selection and management that provides rigor and reduces internal resource drain for trial sponsors.
+In addition to utilizing the broad scientific expertise of the LCD Specialty Testing Group, CDD has implemented a novel model for external lab selection and management that provides rigor and reduces internal resource drain for trial sponsors.
 The extended laboratory management solutions team focuses on managing all aspects of referral laboratory services, including vendor negotiations, governance, quality management, data services and contract services.

-CDD, in conjunction with LCD's expertise in a wide range of esoteric testing disciplines, offers a scientifically rich and diverse menu of specialty testing capabilities, spanning the clinical development continuum.
-These include applied genomics, next-generation sequencing, anatomic pathology and histology, flow cytometry, clinical immunoassays as well as preclinical and exploratory biomarker development.
+CDD, in conjunction with LCD's expertise in a wide range of specialty and esoteric testing disciplines, offers a scientifically rich and diverse menu of specialty testing capabilities, spanning the clinical development continuum.
+These include applied genomics, next-generation sequencing, anatomic and molecular pathology, flow cytometry, clinical immunoassays as well as preclinical and exploratory biomarker development.
 The combination of CDD and LCD differentiated capabilities and unparalleled experience in companion and complementary diagnostic services support the parallel development of a new medicine and its associated diagnostic assay.
-The Company's dedicated companion diagnostics team has helped develop more than 75% of all currently available FDA-approved companion and complementary diagnostics, and worked on more than 60 global programs in this area in 2016.
-CDD was the exclusive laboratory to partner on clinical trials and regulatory submissions for three critical oncology companion diagnostics that received FDA approval in 2016.
+The Company's dedicated companion diagnostics team has helped develop more than 70% of all currently available FDA-approved companion and complementary diagnostics, and worked on more than 165 global programs in this area in 2017.
 CDD can support the development of in-vitro diagnostic, companion diagnostics and laboratory-developed tests (LDT).
 By combining CDD's strength in central laboratory and early-stage clinical development with LCD's strength in test commercialization, the Company is well positioned to offer comprehensive, end-to-end support for companion diagnostic development.